AEW Collision lineup: Loaded card for Grand Slam Australia - Pro Wrestling Dot Net

 -Jon Moxley vs. Konosuke Takeshita for the AEW Continental Championship

-Powell’s POV: A loaded show.
-AEW Grand Slam Australia will be held on Saturday, February 14, in Sydney, Australia, at Qudos Bank Arena.
+Powell’s POV: AEW Grand Slam Australia will be held on Saturday in Sydney, Australia, at Qudos Bank Arena.
 AEW will run a “House Rules” event the next night in Brisbane, and we are looking for reports or basic results via dotnetjason@gmail.com.

-Grand Slam Australia will be taped on Saturday and will be simulcast on the same night on TNT and HBO Max at 7CT/8ET.
+The two-and-a-half-hour Grand Slam Australia will air on same day delay on TNT and HBO Max at 7CT/8ET.
 It’s a shame the show isn’t available to stream live in North America, especially since it’s Valentine’s Day.
 With that in mind, Chris McNeil’s review will be available late Saturday night or on Sunday morning.
 Will Pruett’s weekly audio reviews are available for Dot Net Members (including our Patreon patrons).

 Be the first to comment